Gluten Free Crescent Rolls

 Ways to Use Crescent Rolls

-This dough can also be used in all your favorite crescent roll recipes!
+This dough can also be used in all your favorite crescent roll recipes where you used to use the ones from Pillsbury!
 My kids love rolling the dough triangles up around hot dogs prior to baking for quick gluten free pigs in a blanket.
 Or spoon some sauce and mozzarella cheese over the dough and then roll it up for easy homemade pizza rolls.
-You can even make these Mini Eggnog Cream Pies or Nutella Cream Cheese Danish with the dough.
+Or try these recipes:

 Three crescent rolls on a plate next to a bowl of more rolls.